posl/iArch/documentation.md

 If your implementation violates the interface description, the Archface-U compiler will return compilation error as a result of type checking.

-### Slicing from the program editor
+### Editing uncertainty in the program editor

 You can manage uncertainty in the program editor, as you can in the model editor.
-In the program editor, if the cursor is at a method signature line when you invoke the slicing functionality, the corresponding component description in Archcode will be changed accordingly.
+In the program editor, if the cursor is at a method signature line when you invoke the uncertainty editing operation from the context menu, the corresponding component description in Archcode will be changed accordingly.
 On the other hand, if the cursor is at a method call line, the corresponding connector description will be changed.